fossasia/codeheat.org/README.md

 # Codeheat.org website

-In the heat of the code is a coding contest run by FOSSASIA, friends and partners.
+In the heat of the code is a coding contest run by FOSSASIA, friends, and partners.
 Official website: http://codeheat.org

 Development Workflow:->